Division of Clinical Microbiology

 Members of our division are active in a variety of teaching venues, both as lecturers and small group sessions leaders:

-• Graduate School of Public Health Microbiology and Infectious Diseases
+• Graduate School of Public Health, University of Pittsburgh

 Faculty